SoliankoRS/spring-shop/README.md

 # spring-shop

-A simple pet store project.
+A simple pet-project of store.

 Features:
 - User registration